alexpaul/Movie-Curator/README.md

 ## 2. Project Setup - Express

-1. Close this repo and use the `starter-project` branch.
+1. Clone this repo and use the `starter-project` branch.
 2. Navigate inside the Project folder in Terminal and run `npm init` to create the `package.json` file.
 3. Install Express `npm i express`.
 4. Install Mongoose `npm i mongoose`.